Aeryes/Data-Structures-and-Algorithms/README.md

 Currently the searching algorithms that are present in this repo or as follows:
 - Binary Search

-Data structures are a very important part of learning a programming langauge.
-These structures allow you to create more robust programs that perform better and consume less memory.
-By studying these data structures you can take the first steps towards learning more advanced data structures and algorithms. found in the file for that algorithm.
+Data structures and algorithms are a very important part of learning a programming langauge.
+These structures and algorithms allow you to create more robust programs that perform better and consume less memory.
+By studying these you can take the first steps towards learning more advanced data structures and algorithms.